alfar0x/cosmos-inscriptions/README.md

 # Cosmos Inscriptions by [Alfar](https://t.me/+FozX3VZA0RIyNWY6)

+# This script is currently under development.
+Use it at your own risk!

 ## Install
 1. Download and install [Node.js](https://nodejs.org/en/download).
 2. Install dependencies using the `npm install` command in the project root.